ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/_example-learning-path/write-2-metadata.md

 # Do not modify these elements
 layout: "learningpathall"
 ---

-## Learning Path Metadata
+## Modify Learning Path metadata

 Each Learning Path contains metadata which is used to create the Learning Path pages.
-The metadata is used by the website so all Learning Paths have the same information and look the same.
+The metadata is used by the website so all Learning Paths have the same information and look similar.

 This section explains how to add Learning Path metadata in three files: